josiahdevine/personal-finance-dashboard/server/neon-db-instructions.md

 2. Sign in with your credentials
 3. Select your project "personal-finance-dashboard"
 4. Navigate to the "Connection Details" tab
-5. Find the role "josiah" (or create a new role if needed)
+5. Find the role "neondb_owner" (or create a new role if needed)
 6. Reset the password for this role
 7. Make sure to copy the new password